 Avoid Taxation by Using Life Insurance Trusts

 To get rid of life insurance money from your taxable estate, you can establish an irreversible life insurance trust (ILIT).
 You cannot be the trustee of the trust and retain any rights to terminate it.
-The policy is placed in the trust, and you will no longer be considered the owner.
+The policy is in the trust, and you will no longer be considered the owner.
 As a result, the funds are not considered part of your estate.

 Income Earned From Life Insurance Interest